bexcoding/minesweeper/README.md

 - stylized timer and made larger
 - styled scoreboard and add logic to track score and high score
 - added odds multiplier
+- added newgame button and ability to reset all game components

 # Obstacles